-• Restaurant sales consist of food and beverage sales, net of discounts, at our restaurants.
+Restaurant sales consist of food and beverage sales, net of discounts, at our restaurants.
 Restaurant sales are influenced by customer traffic, menu price increases, promotions, new restaurant openings and closures of restaurants.
-Restaurants are included in comparable restaurant sales after they have been open for 12 months.
+New restaurants are included in comparable restaurant sales after they have been open for 12 months.
+Sales from the acquired restaurants are excluded from changes in our comparable restaurant sales in the second quarter of 2013 as they were not operated by us for the entire second quarter of 2012.
 For comparative purposes, the calculation of the changes in comparable restaurant sales is based on a 52-week year.